Detroit cash bail reforms to strike at racial inequality - NewsBreak

 “Other African American cities will be able to point to what one of the largest district courts in the country is doing to address this issue,” said McConico, who is Black.
 “That’s why it is so important that this is starting in a major Black city, that it is not being rolled out in a suburban city or a small court.”

-The reforms, shared with The Associated Press exclusively ahead of Tuesday's announcement, do not bar judges from imposing cash bail, especially if defendants are deemed a flight risk or a danger to the public.
+The reforms do not bar judges from imposing cash bail, especially if defendants are deemed a flight risk or a danger to the public.
 However, all Detroit judges and magistrates must say on the record how imposing bail would protect the community or prevent a failure to appear.
 Judges must also make an on-the-record determination as to how much a defendant can afford to pay.

 The parties also agreed that any defendant who is at 200% of the federal poverty level or less is to be assumed unable to post cash bond.
 According to the 2022 federal guidelines, 200% of the poverty level is annual earnings of roughly $27,000 for an individual and $55,000 for a family of four.